 Rochester

 “Playtime is the rocket fuel of development.”
 Interact with the exhibits, ask questions and let your imagination run wild.
-Families who meet the Museums for All requirements can attend SPARK for $5 per person.
+Through their Play for All program, you can get admission for $6 per person with your EBT card.
+You have to purchase your discounted tickets in person, so make sure to bring your card with you!

 St. Paul